MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-121-The-United-States-Munitions-List/subjectgroup-ECFRf7e5fe639be4566-Enumeration-Articles/section-121.1.md

 (d) Parts, components, accessories, attachments, associated equipment, and production, testing, and inspection equipment and tooling, specially designed for the articles in paragraph (b) of this category.

-(e) Technical data (*see* § 120.10 of this subchapter) and defense services (*see* § 120.9 of this subchapter) directly related to the defense articles described in paragraph (b) of this category. (*See* § 123.20 of this subchapter for nuclear related controls.)
+(e) Technical data (see § 120.33 of this subchapter) and defense services (see § 120.32 of this subchapter) directly related to the defense articles described in paragraph (b) of this category (see also § 120.5(c) of this subchapter for nuclear related controls).

 (f)-(w) [Reserved]

-(x) Commodities, software, and technical data subject to the EAR (*see* § 120.42 of this subchapter) used in or with defense articles.
+(x) Commodities, software, and technical data subject to the EAR (see § 120.42 of this subchapter) used in or with defense articles.

 Note to paragraph (x):

-Use of this paragraph is limited to license applications for defense articles where the purchase documentation includes commodities, software, or technical data subject to the EAR (*see* § 123.1(b) of this subchapter).
+Use of this paragraph is limited to license applications for defense articles where the purchase documentation includes commodities, software, or technical data subject to the EAR (see § 123.1(b) of this subchapter).

 Category XVII - Classified Articles, Technical Data, and Defense Services Not Otherwise Enumerated

-\* (a) All articles, and technical data (*see* § 120.10 of this subchapter) and defense services (*see* § 120.9 of this subchapter) relating thereto, that are classified in the interests of national security and that are not otherwise enumerated on the U.S. Munitions List.
+\* (a) All articles, and technical data (*see* § 120.33 of this subchapter) and defense services (see § 120.32 of this subchapter) relating thereto, that are classified in the interests of national security and that are not otherwise enumerated on the U.S. Munitions List.

 Category XVIII - Directed Energy Weapons